 An Adaptable Side Dish

-This tomato-cucumber salad is an adaptable side dish that can go with most any meal and is made from healthy foods.
-It's one of my favorite dishes for many reasons, which you can read below, if you like!
+This tomato-cucumber salad is an adaptable side dish that can go with almost any meal and is made from healthy foods.
+It's one of my favorite dishes for many reasons, which you can read below if you like!
 The original recipe keeps for about three days in the refrigerator and actually tastes better as the ingredients have time to marinate.

 - 2 cups diced cucumbers